dvci/cc-pki/docs/workflows.md

 - **Verification Application:** Verification Applications are capable of verifying cryptographic signatures of vaccine credentials by using public keys.
 Public keys may be retrieved from either a Local or Federated PKD.
+- **Business Rules Library:** trusted service, provided by a node within a trust network, to share business rules using Clinical Quality Language (CQL) specification

 ## Transactions